Constructing Deployment Scenarios for Reserve Deliverability via Adaptive Robust Optimization: Numerical Experiments and Results

 \subsection{Illustrative Example}

 We first discuss results for a modified IEEE 5-bus system \cite{mieth2023prescribed}. {The results can be easily verified by the reader and provide intuition for appreciating the results for the larger system in the next section.} The system has two wind power plants, shown in Fig.~\ref{5bus_schematic}.
-Wind plant $1$ is located in node $3$ alongside the cheapest generator, whereas wind plant $2$ is located in node $5$ alongside the most expensive generator.
+Wind plant $1$ is located in node $3$ alongside the most expensive generator, whereas wind plant $2$ is located in node $5$ alongside the cheapest generator.
 We consider wind forecast errors following a zero-mean multivariate normal distribution, where

 is the covariance matrix.
 We sample $K=1\,000$ DA scenario forecasts for $\hat\vxi_k$, calculate the system-wide requirements $\hat\rho^+, \hat\rho^-$ for $\alpha = 0.95$ , and construct two sets of deployment scenarios using \texttt{EXT} and $\texttt{CCG}$.
 To assess out-of-sample performance, we sample an additional $1\,000$ scenarios (representing realized errors), and solve the RT problem \eqref{rt-prob}, for $\vc^{\textrm{viol}}=1\,000 \,\textrm{\$/MWh}$.
 In addition to \texttt{DSW}, \texttt{EXT}, and $\texttt{CCG}$, we solve \eqref{2ro-reform} to optimality via vertex enumeration (\texttt{V-enum}).